-Paul Blizzard is an associate with Bereskin & Parr LLP and member of the Electrical & Computer Technology and Artificial Intelligence practice groups.
+Paul Blizzard is an associate with Bereskin & Parr LLP and member of the Electrical & Computer Technology, Artificial Intelligence, and Privacy practice groups.

-Prior to being admitted to the Ontario Bar in 2018, Paul was a summer student as well as an articling student with Bereskin & Parr during his time at Osgoode Hall Law School.
+Paul returned to Osgoode Hall Law School in 2014.
+During this time, he was a summer student and an articling student with Bereskin & Parr.
 While at Osgoode, Paul led the IP Osgoode Innovation Clinic and was a regular contributor to IP Osgoode’s blog IPilogue.
 In his final year of study, Paul participated in the IP Intensive program and was placed at CodeX, the Stanford Centre for Legal Informatics in California, where he assisted in research on the application of machine learning and artificial intelligence technologies in the legal field.

 Paul was called to the bar at the Law Society of Ontario in 2018 and became a US and Canadian Patent Agent in 2022.